microsoft/backupessentials/README.md

 What distributions are supported?
 ---------------------------------

-As of now we support the following two distributions:
+As of now we support the following distributions:

 a) RHEL 5.9<br>
 b) RHEL 6.4<br>